tiagoboeing/bull-board/README.md

 > Check if Redis is Running and exposing ports!

+## Available variables

+See this `const` with [all available environments](https://github.com/tiagoboeing/bull-board/blob/1895a9c0b201d56d17ae2864cfcc0810a9b25dd3/src/index.ts#L15).

 ## Developing

 This project requires that you have a Redis instance running (you can simply run the `docker-compose.yml` to start the stack, use `npm run start:docker`).